xdevplatform/Gnip-Trend-Detection/README.md

 ![scotus](https://github.com/jeffakolb/Gnip-Trend-Detection/blob/master/example/scotus.png?raw=true)

-This analysis is based on the point-by-point Poisson model, with the previous point as the background expectation.
+This analysis is based on a point-by-point Poisson model, with the previous point defining the expectation for the current point.
 You must still choose the cutoff value of *eta* (called *theta*) that defines the presence of a trend.
 It is clear that, if you wish to flag the large spike as a trend, almost any choice for *theta* will lead to lots of false positives.